Sources of Authority - Truth in Love Ministry

 What does the Bible teach about sources of authority?

-God’s Holy Word (the Bible) is the ultimate authority.
+God’s Holy word (the Bible) is the ultimate authority.

-The Bible is the inerrant Word of God.
+The Bible is the inerrant word of God.
 In it, God has promised not to let it become lost.
-For nearly two thousand years, faithful disciples of Jesus Christ have preserved the Word of God — many to their martyrdom.
+For nearly two thousand years, faithful disciples of Jesus Christ have preserved the word of God — many to their martyrdom.
 The thousands of Greek and Hebrew copies in existence verify the miraculous accuracy of these manuscripts and various modern translations of them.

-God also tells us to put our trust in his Word, to seek his truth in his Word, and to use his Word to measure the truth of everything else.
+God also tells us to put our trust in his Word, to seek his truth in his word, and to use his word to measure the truth of everything else.
 God has warned us not to use feelings as a way to discern the truth.

 I warn everyone who hears the words of the prophecy of this scroll: